aerosengart/aerosengart.github.io/_posts/2025-01-13-impossibility-clustering.md

 Loss-based clustering functions also tend to either reward or punish more clusters.
 Ackerman and Ben-David term CQMs based on a loss function that "prefers" more clusters as _refinement-preferring_ and those based on losses that prefer fewer clusters as _coarsening-preferring_.
 More explicitly, a refinement-preferring CQM will assign a better quality score to refinements of $\Gamma$ than to $\Gamma$, and a coarsening-preferring CQM will assign better quality scores to $\Gamma$ than to its refinements.
 These CQMs do not satisfy the richness property.

 ---

-# References
+## References

-Margareta Ackerman and Shai Ben-David.
-2008.
+[^fn-ackerman]: Ackerman, M. and Ben-David, S. (2008).
 Measures of clustering quality: a working set of axioms for clustering.
 In Proceedings of the 22nd International Conference on Neural Information Processing Systems (NIPS'08).
 Curran Associates Inc., Red Hook, NY, USA, 121–128.

-Jon Kleinberg.
-2002.
-An impossibility theorem for clustering.
+[^fn-kleinberg]: Kleinberg, J. (n.d.).
+An Impossibility Theorem for Clustering.
 In Proceedings of the 16th International Conference on Neural Information Processing Systems (NIPS'02).
 MIT Press, Cambridge, MA, USA, 463–470.